netobserv/pano-research/README.md

-# PANO -- Payload Aware Network Observability
+# Payload Aware Network Observability (PANO)

-Welcome to the site for Payload Aware Network Observability (PANO).
+Welcome to the project site for Payload Aware Network Observability (PANO).

+The goal of this project is to provide observability to networking levels 5, 6, and 7.
+Typical observability tools only look at layers 3 and 4, outputing flow logs, which summarize traffic flow by 5-tuple..
+A great deal of information can be captured looking at higher level protocols, such as DNS, HTTP, LDAP, SSL/TLS, SIP, etc.
+As an example of PANO's utility, we present a demo using DNS.

 ## Background

-As an observability tool, PANO consists of a pipeline.
+As an observability tool, PANO consists of a pipeline of service components.
 The pipeline captures raw packets, analyzes them, outputs metrics, and displays them on a dashboard.
+A major difference with other tools is that it does not depend on the support of a specific server (e.g., a specific DNS server such as [coredns](https://coredns.io/).
+It uses raw packets captured on the network to reconstruct the behavior of the server.

 More detail can be found in a PPT deck [here](Pano-Web-Site.pptx)

-## Components
+## Pipeline Components

 - RedHat's [NetObserv eBPF Agent](https://github.com/netobserv/netobserv-ebpf-agent)
 - The [Zeek Network Security Monitoring Tool](https://zeek.org/)